brandonprry/crestron/README.md

 6510/tcp open  mcer-port
 ```

-When authentication is enabled, telnet and FTP are closed.
-Only 22, 41794, and 41795 are open.

 This assumes you are starting from a clean slate.
 If you would like to factory reset the device to ensure nothing weird happens, SSH into the device and run `RESTORE`.
 ```
 mkdir tmp